AdobeDocs/commerce-operations.en/help/implementation-playbook/architecture/integration-strategy.md

 The Adobe Commerce REST API provides comprehensive system configuration coverage and data management features, including product and catalog; cart, quote, and checkout; customers, account, and companies; and orders and returns.
 REST APIs support bulk operations, multiple authentication modes, and granular authorization, so REST APIs are often chosen to integrate with enterprise systems, including:

 - Enterprise resource planning (ERP) systems like SAP
-- Product information management (PIM) systems likeAkeneo
+- Product information management (PIM) systems like Akeneo
 - Customer relationship management (CRM) systems like Salesforce
 - Order management systems (OMS) like MOM, Manhattan, and SAP
 - Warehouse Management System (WMS) or third-party logistics (3PL) like Oracle, NetSuite, and SAP WM